Operation Monopoly: Complications

 From 1977 to 1994, the embassy was either under construction or not fully occupied.
 It was in the early 1990s that the continual failure of American eavesdropping attempts led the FBI to suspect that there was a mole within their ranks.
-In 2001, after an ongoing investigation, Robert Hanssen, who worked in the FBI's Intelligence Division, was arrested.
+After an extended investigation, Robert Hanssen, who worked in the FBI's Intelligence Division, was arrested in 2001.
 It was discovered that the Soviets were not only suspicious of American eavesdropping, but instead entirely aware of it, as Hanssen was working as a double agent for the KGB.
 In 1989, more than a decade after construction of both the embassy and the tunnel began, Hanssen revealed the existence of the tunnel to the Soviets.
-He had multiple aliases through which he communicated with the Soviets; "B”, "Ramon Garcia", "Jim Baker" and "G. Robertson".
-The indictment document between the United States of America and Robert Hanssen summarizes his crimes by saying:"It was a part of the conspiracy that defendant HANSSEN would and did use his position as a Special Agent of the FBI, and his official access to classified information relating to the national defense, to acquire, accumulate, and transmit such information, including information classified SECRET and TOP SECRET, some of which was designated as SCI, to the KGB/SVR."
+He had multiple aliases through which he communicated with the Soviets: "B", "Ramon Garcia", "Jim Baker" and "G. Robertson".
+The Department of Justice indictment document for Hanssen summarizes his crimes by saying:It was a part of the conspiracy that defendant HANSSEN would and did use his position as a Special Agent of the FBI, and his official access to classified information relating to the national defense, to acquire, accumulate, and transmit such information, including information classified SECRET and TOP SECRET, some of which was designated as SCI, to the KGB/SVR.
 He was tried with 14 counts of espionage and 1 count of conspiracy to commit espionage.

-As it was not until 1994, after the collapse of the Soviet Union, that the Russians came to fully occupy the embassy, they never officially operated in the building without being aware of the tunnel's existence.
+The embassy was only fully occupied by the Russian government starting in 1994, after the 1991 dissolution of the Soviet Union.
+Because the Soviet government had known of the tunnel since at least 1989, neither the Soviets nor the succeeding Russian government ever officially operated in the building without being aware of the tunnel's existence.